 Scotland – Chris MacKenzie – Glasgow Cannabis Social Club

-South Wales – Jay Wilburn – Cardiff Cannabis Social Club
+South Wales – Jay Wilburn – Valley Not Cali Social Club

-Cannabis consumers should not be forced to buy their cannabis from sources where proceeds go towards real crime or funding gangs that create real victims.
+- Crime: Cannabis consumers should not be forced to buy their cannabis from sources where proceeds go towards real crime or funding gangs that create real victims.
 This is a completely artificial chain that has been created simply by the continued enforcement of prohibition.
-The United Kingdom Cannabis Social Clubs are here to help bring an end to this by replacing the criminal supply chain with a community based system similar to that is working in other parts of Europe.

 UKCSC’s engage in dialogue with local and national politicians, Police Crime Commissioners and other figures of authority and influence so they can be informed about what the local people want, and in order to pressure the Government departments that influence drug policy reform.